Biniyoyo/annotaiontool/README.md

 # Annotation Tppl

-Objective: This software tool is used to analyze image parts for the purpose of medical examination.
+Objective: This software tool serves the purpose of scrutinizing image components specifically for medical diagnostics.

  Python 3.9